Do You Have To Be Stupid To Protest?

 Another example: What does it mean “Black Lives Matter”?
 On the surface, it’s a statement of the obvious and therefor meaningless.
 Deeper, different protesters say different meanings — including the insinuation that other lives don’t.
 (Comments about “this is not about other minorities” is just as racist as those you are complaining about.)
 Again, if this is a call for change, it needs a rational, reasonable, actionable resolution.
 It must work for the whole of society, and the protest must be free of hypocrisy!

 MOST IMPORTANT: When will you think through the reasons that racism propagates?
 Then, why are your words and actions validating so many of those biases?
-You are making racism worse, because these protests are not unlike a child having a tantrum.
+Hypocrisy in protest is making racism worse, because these protests are not unlike a child having a tantrum.

 It makes me sick to see the desecration of righteous causes that I care about.
 The very people asking for change are shooting themselves in the foot.
 The hypocrisy is just scary.
 I don’t know how else to describe it — but stupid.